 About 'Protecting Earhart'

-Following the introduction below that features press accounts and other notices, find a twelve-page retrospective
+Following the lead-in featuring press accounts and other notices directly below, there is a twelve-page retrospective

-of the comprehensive forensic analysis and MSS, Protecting Earhart by Tod Swindell set for publication
+on the 'first of its kind' forensic analysis and accompanying MSS, Protecting Earhart by investigative

 |Randall Brink's, 'Lost Star' 1994